-Most of my home-baking decisions are based on the above formula, or a similar one that considers whether or not my coworkers will like the finished product.
+Most of my home-baking decisions are based this formula: or a similar one that considers whether or not my coworkers will like the finished product.
 These Caramel Cracker Bars, while not especially refined, will get devoured in an instant.
 I brought a tin of eighteen to work today, and i’m pretty sure they were gone within a half-hour.

 This is the sort of recipe I love to make on a weeknight.
 I’ll put on some music or some guilty pleasure TV (in this case, So You Think You Can Dance) and putter around the kitchen.
 I’ll finish cooking and cleanup within an hour.
 Once the cookies have cooled, I’ll eat one or two, then package up the rest to freeze or take to work.